ComboBox

 - Always set

 SelectedIndexorSelectedItemto an initial value when you want the control to display a selection on load.
-If neither is set and you have not providedPlaceholderText, the control appears blank. - When you bind
+If neither is set and you have not specifiedPlaceholderText, the control appears blank. - When you bind

 ItemsSourceto a collection of complex objects, provide anItemTemplateso the control knows how to render each item.
 Without a template, the control callsToString()on each object. - Use

-PlaceholderTextto give your users a hint (for example, "Select a category...") when nothing is selected yet. - If you need to clear the selection programmatically, set
+PlaceholderTextto give your users a hint when nothing is selected yet. (e.g., "Select an option...") - If you need to clear the selection programmatically, set

 SelectedIndexto-1orSelectedItemtonull. - The

-SelectionChangedevent fires whenever the selected item changes, which is useful for running side-effect logic outside the view model.
+SelectionChangedevent fires whenever the selected item changes.
+Use this to run side-effect logic outside the view model.

 Examples